SchulzLab/EpiExpress/Manuscript_Code/README.md

 Includes scripts for generating all visualizations presented in the manuscript, such as model performance comparisons, validation results, and gene characteristics.

 #### Key Scripts:
-- `Dotplot_Overlap_DisgenetGenes_and_SignificantGenes.R`: Generates plots showing the overlap between DisGeNET's leukemia genes and the significant genes identified in our analysis.
+- `Dotplot_Overlap_DisgenetGenes_and_SignificantGenes.R`: Generates plots showing the overlap between DisGeNET's leukemia genes and the significant genes identified by our models in the analysis.
 - `Scatterplots_logfoldChange_RF_CNN_significantGenes.R`: Generates two scatterplots: one showing the correlation of fold change between leukemia genes and significant genes identified by CRE-RF, and another showing the correlation of fold change for Binned-CNN

 ---